pimoroni/phat-beat/README.md

 ![Finding the terminal](http://get.pimoroni.com/resources/github-repo-terminal.png)

-In the new terminal window type the following and follow the instructions:
+In the new terminal window type the command exactly as it appears below (check for typos) and follow the on-screen instructions:

 ```bash
 curl https://get.pimoroni.com/phatbeat | bash